facebook/react-native-website/website/versioned_docs/version-0.5/troubleshooting.md

 ### Port already in use

 The [Metro bundler][metro] runs on port 8081.
-If another process is already using that port, you can either terminate that process, or change the port that the packager uses.
+If another process is already using that port, you can either terminate that process, or change the port that the bundler uses.

 #### Terminating a process on port 8081